rtgtech/PWMAN/README.md

 ```

 > Notes:
-> All options work on Windows subsystem for Linux (WSL Ubuntu-24.04)
+> All options work on Windows subsystem for Linux (WSL Ubuntu-24.04).
-> "cpy" option's compatability will other systems has not been established.
+> "cpy" option's compatability with other systems has not been established.